Argon has three naturally occurring isotopes, with mass numbers 3... | Channels for Pearson+

 Isotopes

 Isotopes are variants of a particular chemical element that have the same number of protons but different numbers of neutrons.
-This difference in neutron count results in varying mass numbers for the isotopes.
-For example, argon has isotopes with mass numbers 36, 38, and 40, indicating that they contain 18 protons but differ in their neutron counts.
+This results in different mass numbers for the isotopes.
+For example, argon has isotopes with mass numbers 36, 38, and 40, indicating that they each have 18 protons but differ in their neutron count.

 Recommended video: